lauwurence/kqueue_blender/README.md

 6. Render only unsaved images.
 7. Open last rendered image or path.
 8. Show thumbnail of the last rendered image in the folder.
+9. Monitor VRAM usage, GPU load and heat.
-9. Turn screens off.
+10. Turn screens off.
-10. Shutdown PC on complete.
+11. Shutdown PC on complete.

 ## Installation:
 Required libraries: PyQt6 (to draw the UI), psutil (to kill processes), pygame (to play sounds).